Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 The Series featured a number of high profile lawyers and public figures including The Honourable Michael Kirby AC CMG, Her Excellency Professor Marie R Bashir AD CVO and Emeritus Professor Gillian Triggs, President of the Australian Human Rights Commission.

-Today, Voiceless is continuing to ensure animals are protected by the law through our Legal Education work.
+Today, Voiceless is continuing to ensure animals are protected by the law through our investment in animal law and policy initiatives.

-For fifteen years, Voiceless actively lobbied the Australian government to create positive change for animals in legislation and called for an Independent Office of Animal Welfare.
-We actively engaged with politicians to promote progressive law and policy, and wrote numerous in-depth submissions to Government on a range of law and policy reform issues.
-(Submissions Archive coming soon).
+For 17 years, Voiceless actively lobbied the Australian government to create positive change for animals in legislation and called for an Independent Office of Animal Welfare.
+We actively engaged with politicians to promote progressive law and policy, and wrote numerous in-depth submissions to government on a range of law and policy reform issues.

 Raising public awareness via the media